Saryu Roy

 Saryu Roy (born 16 July 1951) is an Indian politician, who was formerly a BJP leader in Bihar and Jharkhand.
 He left BJP before 2019 assembly elections in Jharkhand, and won as an independent from Jamshedpur East, defeating the incumbent Chief Minister Raghubar Das.

-Early life and education

 Career

 He served as a Minister of Food and Supply Department in the BJP led government in the state of Jharkhand.
 He was elected to Jharkhand assembly in December 2014 from Jamshedpur-West constituency for the second time after defeating his nearest rival Banna Gupta by a margin of over 10,000 votes.

 He was first elected as an MLA from Jamshedpur-West constituency in 2005.
 He lost the 2009 assembly seat by a narrow margin of around 3000 votes to the then INC candidate Banna Gupta.
 Prior to this, in the undivided Bihar he served as an MLC for a six-year term from 1998 to 2004.

+On 4 August 2024, he joined Janata Dal (United) in the presence of Sanjay Kumar Jha in Patna.He was elected as an MLA from Jamshedpur-West constituency in 2024 on JD(U) ticket.